Cliffs Victory

+As the Cliffs Victory, she held the title of Queen of the Lakes, awarded to the largest active vessel on the Great Lakes, from 1957 to 1958, before being overtaken by the SS Edmund Fitzgerald.

 History

 U.S. Navy

 The ship was built in 1945 by Oregon Shipbuilding Company in Portland, Oregon.
-She had been mothballed, following her brief World War II service, and, when the Korean War required more vessels on the Great Lakes, she was purchased by Cleveland Cliffs, who planned to adapt her for service on the Lakes.
+She had been mothballed, following her brief World War II service, and, when the Korean War required more vessels on the Great Lakes, she was purchased by Cleveland Cliffs, who planned to adapt her for service on the lakes.
 According to Mark Thompson, author of Queen of the Lakes, these plans triggered skepticism.
 But the conversion took only 90 days.